 Hackers are frequently scanning the internet in search of a network that they could exploit via security flows – don’t allow yours to fall victim.
 Although automatic update can sometimes introduce problems for devices due to unproperly tested software rollout, in most cases majority of the firmware updates are perfectly safe for your router and other network-enabled devices.

 - Enable Guest WIFI Networks – Having guest wireless network enabled is like having a previous gem.
 This could make a huge difference for those moments where you have visitors and people outside your family wanting to connect to your WIFI.
 Once they are gone you could either turn of Guest WIFI or change the password until the next time someone need to connect to your WIFI again.

-- Turn the router off – If you have serious concerns about the security of your network or lack the technical skills for improving you network, one of the easiest option is to turn of your router.
-If you are going to be away from home for long periods and there are no immediate need for devices to be connected to the internet, you could also switch off WIFI to prevent freeloaders from discovering and hacking your WIFI network to use the internet.
+- Turn the router off – If you have serious concerns about the security of your network or lack the technical skills for improving you network, one of the easiest options is to turn off your router.
+If you are going to be away from home for long periods and there is no immediate need for devices to be connected to the internet, you could also switch off WIFI to prevent freeloaders from discovering and hacking your WIFI network to use the internet.

 Installing a software firewall on your computer and other devices could help to introduce security in depth.
 Having this extra layer of security and traffic filtering on your computer is a good way for blocking unwanted or malicious inbound and outbound network traffic.
 Most software security suites come bundled with antivirus and firewall for threat detections and ongoing device protection against, virus attacks, trojans, malware, spyware and other malicious exploits.

 The use of VPNs (virtual private networks) has also increased significantly for protecting user communication between the home and business network.
 Using VPN provides incredible advantage for protecting your data over the internet between the source and destination servers / systems by high-level encryption and making your network IP address invisible to the outside world.